 Furthermore, besides the flammability considerations, there are other accepted workplace practices that should be implemented when dealing with organic solvents.
 The California Department of Health Services and the California Department of Industrial Relations (HESIS) recommend basic safe work procedures to avoid overexposure to solvents.
 Some of these include:

-• Don’t wash your hands with solvent.
+• Don’t wash your hands with the solvent.

-• Use proper personal protection equipment (ppe) when working with solvents.
+• Use proper personal protection equipment (PPE) when working with solvents.
 This will keep solvents off your skin and clothes- if clothes do get wet with solvent; change clothes right away.

 • Use the minimal amount of solvent necessary for your application.

 • Cover or seal solvent-filled containers when they are not in use.
 Also contain solvent-soaked items, like used rags.